 Windshield insurance is coverage that will pay for your car’s window after it has been damaged in an accident.
 Windshields are usually included with collision or comprehensive coverage, but some states also require insurers to offer separate full glass repair plans as well.

 Damage from a car accident

 If you get in a car accident and the other driver is at fault, he or she will pay for your windshield.
-If you are at fault, and if you have an insurance policy that covers things like collision, it will also cover for your windshield.
-But first you’ll need to pay the deductible.
+If you are at fault, and if you have an insurance policy that covers things like collision, it will also cover your windshield.
+You will still need to pay a deductible first.

 If your windshield was broken by something other than a car accident, such as a rock or vandalism, you need to have comprehensive coverage.
 Some insurance companies also offer separate auto glass insurance that does not have a deductible.

 Windshields with minor damage don’t necessarily need to be replaced.
 The damage can often be repaired, and these repairs are generally not subject to a deductible.

 “Most insurance companies will pay for repairs of any small chips or cracks in a windshield free of charge to the customer,” advises Robert Hinton, Owner of Glass Masters AutoGlass.
 “This is because they would like to avoid the possibility of having to replace the windshield down the road.”